Amendments adopting Low-Emission Vehicle and Zero-Emission Vehicle air pollution standards (Revisor’s ID R-4626)

-In March 2020, MPCA expects to publish our official Notice of Intent to Adopt Rule With a Hearing for the Clean Cars Minnesota rule.
+In fall 2020, MPCA expects to publish our official Notice of Intent to Adopt Rule With a Hearing for the Clean Cars Minnesota rule.
 This is the agency’s formal legal notice to let Minnesotans know that the MPCA is planning to adopt a new rule and we would like to hear your feedback and comments.
 "With a Hearing" indicates that the Administrative Law Judge (ALJ) assigned to this rulemaking will hold a public hearing, so you do not need to request one in your comment.

 The Notice of Intent to Adopt will share the proposed rule language and information pertinent to this rulemaking, including:

 - The length of the open comment period

 - How to submit a comment

 - How to obtain a Statement of Need and Reasonableness

 - Date(s) for the official public hearing held by the ALJ